-As we reopen our campuses to the LMU Lion family, we are reimagining every aspect of the LMU experience to safeguard your health and safety.
-In collaboration and alignment with public health authorities, our reopening plans and protocols seek to keep you safe as we teach, learn, study, work, and thrive together.
+As we adhere to evolving public health guidelines, we are reimagining every aspect of the LMU experience to safeguard your health and safety.
+In collaboration and alignment with public health authorities, our plans and protocols seek to keep you safe as we teach, learn, study, work, and thrive together.
 We are sharing a lot with you, so we recommend consulting our FAQs and A-Z Index, which we designed to answer your questions.
 We also welcome more questions as we are continuously updating and improving this website.

 Please note: Students, faculty, staff, contractors, and visitors, who have approved campus access, must take their temperature and submit their Lion Health Check daily before arriving to campus or leaving their on-campus residence.
 Learn more here.